 Fortunately, it is possible to raise a small business loan without providing collateral.
-This is not part of the business loan requirements at Camino Financial.
+Online lenders like Camino Financial don’t have this part of the requirements.
 You don’t even have to provide a personal guarantee.

 10. Business Plan

 A good business plan is a document that details your business goals and how you plan to meet them.
-Your document should include a brief description of your business, the manner in which you market your products or services, and how you plan to increase sales volumes.
+Your document should include a brief description of your business, how you market your products or services, and how you plan to increase sales volumes.

 Every relevant aspect of your operations should find a place in your plan.
 Here are some of the specific details you can include in your plan: